insightsengineering/setup-r-dependencies/README.md

 * `repository-list`:

     _Description_: Comma-separated list of pkgcache-compatible repository names from which the dependencies will be downloaded.
+Optionally, list elements can be named in the form of `name=repo_name`.

     _Required_: `false`

-    _Default_: `"PPM@latest"`
+    _Default_: `"PPM=PPM@latest"`

 * `restore-description`: